2026 Rankings vendor research publication · Published: · Last updated:

 How We Scored 100 Points

-As of July 2026, this ranking weights seniority density and vetting rigor (22 points) above every other criterion — the direct counter to arbitrage-era outsourcing — followed by governance and IP posture (16) and commercial transparency (14).
+As of August 8, 2026, this ranking weights seniority density and vetting rigor (22 points) above every other criterion; the direct counter to arbitrage-era outsourcing; followed by governance and IP posture (16) and commercial transparency (14).
 Delivery-model range, stack depth, timezone fit, proof, and continuity complete the 100.

 | Criterion | Weight | Why it matters in 2026 |